graycoreio/daffodil/libs/design/src/molecules/callout/README.md

 # Callout
 `DaffCalloutComponent` is a versatile component that can be used to easily highlight a piece of content.
-It supports transclusion of any content and includes predefined `tagline`, `title` and `subtitle` styles.
+It supports transclusion of any content and includes predefined `tagline`, `title`, and `subtitle` styles.

 ## Use Cases
 1. It can be used alongside a product list to highlight a set of products.